Skip to content

 A Step-by-Step Guide to Conducting a Content Audit

 Creating valuable content.
-This is the ultimate goal by any content creator, and marketer.
+This is the ultimate goal of any content creator and marketer.

 However, not all content has the same impact on followers or stays relevant over time.